revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-142.Why is this 'raw_input' detected as an error in Python?
+142.Why is this 'raw_input' detected as an error in Python-v3.0?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-It's depends upon python version.If you are using in python 2.5 it's used to take a input from user.
+It's depends upon python version.If you are using in python 2.5 and above we can use `input()` instead of `raw_input()` to take input from user.

 ```python
 name = raw_input("enter your name please")